Post-Procedure Skincare

 Speeding Up Recovery: Bruising, Swelling, and RLT

-Red light therapy helps address both of these concerns directly.
-By promoting healthy circulation, it assists your body in efficiently clearing away the trapped blood that causes bruises, helping them fade faster.
+Red Light Therapy helps address both of these concerns directly.
+Promoting healthy circulation, it assists your body in efficiently clearing away the trapped blood that causes bruises, helping them fade faster.
 At the same time, its proven anti-inflammatory effects can help reduce residual puffiness and calm any lingering tenderness.
 This is particularly beneficial for those who are prone to bruising and want to minimize their social downtime after a procedure.

 What Are the Risks of Using Red Light Therapy Too Soon?